Cyberwarfare

 Stuxnet Malware

-Examples of Cyberwarfare include the Stuxnet malware, a sophisticated cyber weapon allegedly developed by nation-states to target Iran’s nuclear facilities.
+The Stuxnet malware was a sophisticated cyber weapon allegedly developed by nation-states to target Iran’s nuclear facilities.

 Fancy Bear

-Another notable case is the Russian cyber espionage group Fancy Bear, believed to have orchestrated attacks on various countries for political influence.
+Fancy Bear is a Russian cyber espionage group, believed to have orchestrated attacks on various countries for political influence.

 NotPetya Ransomware Attack